 NCTF industry members will serve as the Department of Immigration and Border Protection’s Ministerial Advisory Committee on Deregulation for trade facilitation issues in accordance with the Regulator Performance Framework.

-We represent members on the Office of Transport Security (OTS) Working Group.
-OTS works with the states and territories, other government agencies, international governments and bodies, and the aviation and maritime industry to improve security and prevent transport security incidents, through:
+We represent members on the Department of Home Affairs Aviation and Maritime Security Working Group.
+DHA works with the states and territories, other government agencies, international governments and bodies, and the aviation and maritime industry to improve security and prevent transport security incidents, through:

 • transport security intelligence